What Do I Do About My Website Loading Slowly?

 2. Remove Resource-Hogging Plugins and Add-ons

-If your site is currently running too many plugins you’re not only slowing down the speed of your site, but you’re making it more susceptible to security risks.
+If your site is currently running too many plugins you could potentially be slowing down your website.
 You might require a handful of plugins for your site to function the way you like, but chances are there are some you can live without, especially if they’re resource hogs.

 The best way to do this is to get a baseline test of your loading speed via a tool like GTMetrix or Google Pagespeed Insights.
 Then, go down your plugin list and deactivate one plugin at a time.
 Then, run the speed test with the plugin deactivated.